Know About Cialis Expiration: Storage and Disposal Instruction

 What Happens If You Take Expired Cialis?

-Expired Cialis can be less effective due to its chemical degradation, which might lead to unpredictable results.
-Using expired Cialis won't be toxic but may not work as intended and could pose safety risks when stored poorly.
-Sometimes, in rare cases, chemical changes in expired drugs can lead to harmful side effects.
+Using expired Cialis won't be toxic, but it may not work as intended and could pose safety risks when stored poorly.

 How Long Does Cialis Stay Effective Before It Expires?

 Tadalafil stays chemically stable when you store it at a controlled room temperature (20–25°C or 68–77°F) in its original, sealed packaging.
-Also, find out how long Tadalafil lasts after taking it.

 Proper storage helps maintain Cialis’s effectiveness and shelf life.
 Follow these tips to keep your medication safe and potent: